 By planting a short season variety alongside a full season crop you will have your first crop relatively quick and while you start to harvest them you can have a second and 3rd crop.
 Some short season seed collections include orange Roma, Peche Juane and sunsets.
 Longer season plants include gourmet varieties like the popular black zebra, brandywine and Julia child.
 Russian varieties such as the Black Krim is a little hardier and does better in cooler climates than some other varieties.
 A good patio variety if you don’t have much space is the Burbank slicing tomato, very tasty and big!

 How to Grow Heirloom Tomatoes

-If you are going to start from seed, start them inside 6 – 8 weeks before the last frost.
+Start seeds inside 6 – 8 weeks before the last frost.

 After all danger of frost has passed, plant your tomatoes in an area where they will receive full sun.

 Depending on the variety, plant your tomato plants 2 – 3 feet apart.
 If you are planning on using stake or cages, place them in the ground before you place your tomato plant in the ground.

 Dig the hole bigger than twice the size of the root ball and several inches deeper than necessary.
 Avoid disturbing the roots any more than necessary.

 In the bottom of the hole, add a couple of inches of aged compost.
 You can also sprinkle some bonemeal in the hole and add one teaspoon of Epsom salts.